Family

 Overseas

-• Organisations projects outside the geographic borders of Aotearoa New Zealand, overseas travel and expenses, and exchange programmes.
+• Organisations or projects outside the geographic borders of Aotearoa New Zealand, overseas travel and expenses, and exchange programmes.

 • Buildings or land